 Most people feel bad for me when I say that, but please don’t.
 That was the best present I could’ve gotten, and I was so relieved!
 I remember praying my mom wouldn’t let him move back in.
 She never did, but it didn’t matter.
 He was always mentally abusive to my mom, but after my baby sister was born when I was 7, he started doing it to me as well, only worse.
 It may seem like an exaggeration, but I swear to you, the DAY my baby sister came home from the hospital, in his eyes, I ceased to matter.
 He had his OWN daughter now.
-I’m not even sure why he adopted me a couple years later because he’s made it known that he’s regretted that decision since he and my mom divorced.
+I’m not even sure why he adopted me a couple years later, because he’s made it known that he’s regretted that decision since he and my mom divorced.

+Although he no longer lived with us, he still mentally abused us.
 He’d threaten my mom that he was going to “take” my sister from her and she was constantly watching over her shoulder.
 And he would either totally ignore me, or he would take out his anger at my mom on me.
 He constantly took my mom back to court to fight for lower child support payments.
 He made VERY good money also, and my mom was going to school for her nursing degree and working as a waitress in a bar at night to support us.

-…for two very important milestone moments after he’d promised he’d be there: my graduation party and my wedding.
+I stopped talking to him when he stood me up for two very important milestone moments after he’d promised he’d be there: my graduation party and my wedding.
 Both times his family came and he did not.
 Both times they were flabbergasted and asking me where he was and both times I told them I had no idea, last I knew, he’d said he would come.
 Trying to have him in my life, at least as much as he would be willing to be, was too painful.
 I realized if I kept him in my life, I would have to accept how he treated me because he was never going to change.
 I knew I’d never be able to accept it.
 It just hurt too much to see his relationship with my sister wishing I could have that too.

+I’ve tried over the years to explain to people what living with someone who’s mentally abusive feels like, but I can’t seem to get it across.
 I’m sure you know what I mean.
 As I say the words, and I hear them, they don’t seem to capture the extent of the hurt attached.
 I always just end up saying, “You just have to have lived it to know what I mean.”